 Here is my list of the top 5 best VPNs for Ubuntu:

-ExpressVPN is the top choice for Ubuntu users who are looking for the best way to protect their online interactions from prying eyes.
+ExpressVPN is an attractive choice for Ubuntu users who are looking for reliable protection for their online interactions to keep them safe from prying eyes.

 The provider’s Ubuntu-compatible Linux app provides a character-driven user interface, driven by logical commands, which only places a small hit on system resources.